spiffe/spire-plugin-sdk/docs/CONTRIBUTING.md

 github.com/spiffe/spire-plugin-sdk@next` from the SPIRE repository.

-Relying on a pseudo versions means that this repository only needs tags for the offically released versions, while still allowing SPIRE to work with unreleased changes during development.
+Relying on a pseudo versions means that this repository only needs tags for the officially released versions, while still allowing SPIRE to work with unreleased changes during development.